SMU Noyce Scholars Program

 Step 3: Apply to SMU

-As they approach completion of their associates degree at DCCCD, students will apply to transfer to SMU (note that students may apply even if they did not complete the summer calculus course).
-This will include applying for both SMU academic scholarships (~$35,000 from SMU for students with at least a 3.7 GPA) and the award available through the Noyce Scholars Program (an additional $30,000 from the NSF).
+As they approach completion of their associates degree at DCCCD, students will apply to transfer to SMU (note that students may apply even if they did not participate in the summer calculus course).
+This will include applying for both SMU academic scholarships (~$56,000 from SMU for students with at least a 3.7 GPA) and the award available through the Noyce Scholars Program (an additional $30,000 from the NSF).
 Students are selected for the Noyce Scholars Award based on their commitment to a teaching career and their desire to teach math in a high-need school.
-The funding sources available to transfer students is expected to cover a significant portion of students’ cost to complete their degree at SMU.
+The funding sources available to transfer students are expected to cover a significant portion of students’ cost to complete their degree at SMU.

 Step 4: Double major in Educational Studies and Mathematics